 MSE = |(Y-Y’)²| = (0–0.8)² = 0.64

-As you can see, MAE and MSE have lower values than CE, which means the Cost function /Error function produces more value.
+As you can see, MAE and MSE have lower values than CE, meaning the Cost/Error function produces more value.
 Hence the model should be penalized more.

-That's why we needed different cost functions for the classification problem.
+That’s why we needed different cost functions for the classification problems.

 Yes!
 We can.
 Let's take one example.